-Focuses on care of clients across the lifespan in multiple settings including concepts related to psychological health alterations.
+Focuses on care of clients across the lifespan in multiple settings including concepts related to psychological and physiological health alterations.
 Emphasizes the nursing process in the development of clinical judgement for clients with multiple needs.
-Provides supervised learning experiences in college nursing laboratories and/or simulated environments.
+Provides supervised learning experiences in college nursing laboratories, clinical/community settings and/or simulated environments.

+Lecture 3 hours.
+Laboratory 6 hours.
+Total 9 hours per week.
 Prerequisite: NSG 152, NSG 170 and BIO 205.
 Corequisite: NSG 210 and SOC 200.